Diarrhea: Cancer-related causes and how to cope

 If your diarrhea doesn't seem severe but starts to interfere with your daily activities, such as if you're concerned about leaving home or going somewhere without a toilet nearby, talk to your doctor.
 If abdominal cramping is keeping you from your daily activities, discuss this with your doctor, as well.

 Also call your doctor if you're taking chemotherapy in pill form and you experience diarrhea.
 Your doctor can determine whether it's safe for you to continue taking chemotherapy pills.

 What can you do?

 When you begin experiencing diarrhea, you can take action by modifying what you eat and drink.
-For instance, try to:
+For instance:

 - Drink clear liquids.
 As soon as your diarrhea starts, switch to a diet of clear liquids, such as water, apple juice, clear broth and ice pops.
 Avoid milk products, as lactose intolerance may be part of your diarrhea.
 When you have diarrhea, you may need to drink eight to 12 cups of liquid a day.

 - Eat low-fiber foods.
 As your diarrhea starts to improve, add foods low in fiber to your diet, such as bananas, rice, applesauce and toast.

 - Avoid foods that can irritate your digestive tract.
-These include dairy products, spicy foods, alcohol, foods and beverages that contain caffeine, orange or prune juice, and foods high in fiber and fat.
+These include dairy products, spicy foods, alcohol, high-fat foods and beverages that contain caffeine, orange juice or prune juice.

 - Try probiotics.
 Found in yogurt and dietary supplements, probiotics are beneficial bacteria that may help restore normal digestion.
 Lactobacillus and bifidobacterium are two examples of probiotics.
 If you've had a bone marrow transplant, check with your doctor before using probiotics.

 As you start to feel better, you can slowly adjust your diet back to your normal fare.